opsgenie/opsgenie-go-sdk/README.md

 ## Bug Reporting and Feature Requests

-If you like to report a bug, or a feature request; please open and issue.
+If you like to report a bug, or a feature request; please open an issue.